 James takes it for granted that we will be tempted.
 And he makes it clear where that temptation is coming from.
 We should not blame God for our temptations.
 Nor should we follow Flip Wilson’s example and blame the devil.
 Ultimately it is not the fault of the chocolate, the girl in the skimpy clothing, or the TV commercials that are the source of my temptations.
 Instead, James tells me that I am the source.
 Or at least my own desires.

-But I do have a desire to look at scantily clad women.
-It is something I have had since at least junior high, and I suspect that I share with many other men.
+But I do have the desire to look at scantily clad women.
+It is something I have had since at least junior high, and I suspect that I share it with many other men.
 And that desire makes it tempting to click on frequent links like “Hot Tennis Wives” at the bottom of many sports pages on the web.

 Desires are a part of who I am.
 And temptations come from those desires.
 There’s not a lot I seem to be able to do about desires and the temptations they bring; apart from avoiding situations where unwanted desires will be fed and lead to enticement.
 But I do have some say in how I respond to temptations.